Indus Valley Civilisation UPSC Notes – Phases, Important Sites, Features

 • Others suggest multiple rulers in different cities (e.g., Mohenjodaro and Harappa).

-• Most plausible theory: A single state with central authority, due to: standardised artefacts and brick sizes, planned urban layouts, settlements near raw material sources.
+• Most plausible theory: A single state with central authority, due to standardised artifacts and brick sizes, planned urban layouts, and settlements near raw material sources.

-Yes, the Indus Valley Civilization is the same as the Harappan Civilization.
-Harappa was the first site to be discovered in the Indus Valley Civilization, hence the entire civilization is referred to as the Harappan Civilization.
+Yes, the Indus Valley Civilisation is the same as the Harappan Civilisation.
+Harappa was the first site to be discovered in the Indus Valley Civilisation; hence, the entire civilisation is referred to as the Harappan Civilisation.